Digitalbox PLC is committed to good corporate governance and has adopted the corporate governance guidelines of the Quoted Companies Alliance (QCA).

 This page outlines the ways in which the Company applies the QCA’s ten principles corporate governance.

 Digitalbox aims to become a leading publisher of digital media.
-The Company intends to achieve this through a buy-and-build strategy with a focus on profitable publishing on mobile.
+The Group intends to achieve this through a buy-and-build strategy with a focus on profitable publishing on mobile devices.
 This strategy is aligned with consumer behaviour and commercial trends.

-The Company intends to deliver long-term value for shareholders through its understanding of consumer media consumption, the arising revenue opportunities including advertising and a continued focus on the operating profitability of its brands.
+The Group intends to deliver long-term value for shareholders through its understanding of consumer media consumption, the arising revenue opportunities including advertising and a continued focus on the operating profitability of its brands.

-The Company is committed to building and maintaining strong relationships with its shareholders and considers the understanding of shareholder’s needs fundamental to its success.
+The Group is committed to building and maintaining strong relationships with its shareholders and considers the understanding of shareholder’s needs fundamental to its success.

-The Chief Executive Officer and Chief Financial Officer/Company Secretary are active in meeting with and preparing presentations for institutional investors and engage in regular dialogue with the Company’s broker in order to gauge shareholder sentiment.
+The Chief Executive Officer and Chief Financial Officer/Company Secretary are active in meeting with and preparing presentations for institutional investors and engage in regular dialogue with the Group’s brokers in order to gauge shareholder sentiment.

-Outside the AGM the Company convenes general meetings where shareholder approval is required or appropriate on Company matters, seeks input from major institutional investors from time to time in relation to Company policy and seeks to responds to shareholder queries sent to its designated shareholder email address: [email protected]
+Outside the AGM will Group convene general meetings where shareholder approval is required or appropriate on Group matters and may seek input from major institutional investors from time to time in relation to Group policy.

-The Company seeks to engage with its wider group of stakeholders via:
+The Group seeks to engage with its wider group of stakeholders via:

-Face-to-face briefings for staff to update on the Company’s progress and developments
+Face-to-face briefings for staff to update on the Group’s progress and developments

 Email updates for staff regarding developments